-- 1. The student will be able to identify the nature of Incomes and their tax incidence. - 2.
-The student will be able to calculate income from salary, business and profession, assessment of individual and filing of returns. - 3.
-The student will be able to calculate the tax liability of Partnership firm and Joint stock companies. - 4.
-The student will be able to compute tax liability under indirect taxes such as central excise, customs and VAT. - 5.
-The student will be able to apply tax provisions learnt to determine the tax liability of Individuals, business firms and companies and also demonstrate the ability to draw meaningful conclusions about tax compliance of individuals, business firms and companies.
+- 1. The student will exhibit the conceptual understanding of United States individual taxation - 2.
+The student will exhibit the conceptual understanding of types of income and adjustements to Income. - 3.
+The student will be able to use the various Deductions and Credits to optimise tax liability. - 4.
+The students will be able to determine individual tax liability and file returns. - 5.
+The student will be able to apply concepts learnt to analyse income, deductions, tax credits as per US legal and tax system and determine taxable income and tax liability of individuals.

-MERGERS, ACQUISITIONS AND CORPORATE RESTRUCTURING

-Pre requisites: Basic knowledge on Financial Management & Accounting for Managers

-Course Coordinator: Dr. A. Mahalakshmi
+MERGERS, ACQUISITIONS AND CORPORATE RESTRUCTURING Course Code: MBA223F4 Credits: 4:0:0 Prerequisite: Basic knowledge on Financial Management & Accounting for Managers Contact Hours: 56L Course Coordinator: Dr. A. Mahalakshmi